It’s surprising really, but simple buttered steamed cabbage is a delicacy. Steaming transforms this vegetable into a delectable dish!

 Is this a healthy recipe?

 I believe that this steamed cabbage recipe is indeed healthy.
 Cabbage is very nutritious, although it’s best served cooked (my folly as a teenager notwithstanding).
-Butter is pretty much harmless, according to current research.
+Butter is pretty much harmless for most healthy people, according to current research.
 And if you use grass-fed butter, it’s even healthy.

-You can keep leftover steamed cabbage in the fridge, in an airtight container, for up to 4 days.
+You can keep leftovers in the fridge, in an airtight container, for up to 4 days.
 Reheat the leftovers gently, in the microwave on 50% power.

 More tasty cabbage recipes